rafaelma/pgbackman/docs/manual.rst

   nodes are stopped or deleted, or when backup definitions are stopped or deleted.

-* **pgbackman_maintenence:** This programs runs in every backup server and runs some maintenance jobs needed by PgBackMan.
+* **pgbackman_maintenance:** This program runs in every backup server and runs some maintenance jobs needed by PgBackMan.
 It enforces retentions for backup and snapshot definitions.
 It deletes backup and log files from catalog entries associated to a backup definition after this definition has been deleted with the force parameter.
-And it process all pending backup/restore catalog log files in the server created if the pgbackman database has been down when ``pgbackman_dump`` and ``pgbackman_restore`` have been running.
+And it processes all pending backup/restore catalog log files in the server created if the pgbackman database has been down when ``pgbackman_dump`` and ``pgbackman_restore`` have been running.